eosio-eps/EEPs/EEPS/eep-1.md

 Note: The resolution header is required for Standards Track EEPs only.
 It contains a URL that should point to an email message or other web resource where the pronouncement about the EEP is made.

 While an EEP is a draft, a discussions-to header will indicate the mailing list or URL where the EEP is being discussed.
-As mentioned above, examples for places to discuss your EEP include [EEPs Channel on Telegram](https://t.me/eos_enhancements_proposals), an issue in this repo or in a fork of this repo, the [EOS Mainnet BPs Telegram Channel](https://t.me/joinchat/HbgyfEqlPd_HCo4R8EJsnw) and [Reddit r/eos](https://www.reddit.com/r/eos/).
+As mentioned above, examples for places to discuss your EEP include [EEPs Channel on Telegram](https://t.me/eos_enhancements_proposals), an issue in this repo or in a fork of this repo, the [EOS Mainnet BPs Telegram Channel](https://t.me/joinchat/HbgyfEqlPd_HCo4R8EJsnw) (as well as other EOSIO mainnet channels) and [Reddit r/eos](https://www.reddit.com/r/eos/).
 No discussions-to header is necessary if the EEP is being discussed privately with the author.

 The type header specifies the type of EEP: Standards Track, Meta, or Informational.
-If the track is Standards please include the subcategory (core, networking, interface, or ERC).
-[FLAG - WE DON'T HAVE AN ERC THING SET UP YET]
+If the track is Standards please include the subcategory (core, networking, interface, or RFC).

 The category header specifies the EEP's category.
 This is required for standards-track EEPs only.